Joseph Hélie Désiré Perruquet de Montrichard: Dalmatian Campaign and later service

 In January 1808, Montrichard returned to duty by joining the Army of Dalmatia under General Auguste de Marmont.
 He took command of the 1st Division and in May 1809, he served at Göspich.
 After the army reunited with Napoleon's forces in Austria, Montrichard was given command of the isle of Lobau after the Battle of Wagram.
 That November, he took command of the 2nd Division of the Army of Illyria at Zara where he remained until December 1810, when he was recalled to France.
 Montrichard was once again put on non-activity until April 1812, when he was ordered to organize a division in the Frioul.
 In 1813, he was sent back to Illyria to take command of the 2nd Division and in April he was named commander of Ragusa.
 Montrichard held Ragusa until the end of January 1814, when he was forced to surrender the city.
 By the terms of the surrender he was taken prisoner and transported to Ancona.
 After the Bourbon Restoration, Montrichard was placed on non-activity but also named a Knight of Saint Louis.
 He did not take part in the Hundred Days in 1815 and he retired later that year.

+Family

+Montrichard has many descendants, with 2 main branches: the ones who stayed in France during the Revolution and the ones who went to Trinidad.
+The direct descendants of Montrichard still live in the Chateau.